Sample dossier

 Ready to evaluate your own idea?

-The first scoring is free.
+Three evaluations free, no card required.
 Your idea isn’t shared with anyone.